littleHurt/OR-Programming/README.md

 # OR-Programming
 This is a simple practice in issue of Operation Research (OR).
-The repository contains two question of nonlinear integer programming.
+The repository contains two questions of nonlinear integer programming.
 The content of questions and formula modules of answers were all uploaded.

 #### The codes of this repo was tested under the following environment: <h4>
 * Windows 10 with Intel(R) i7-6700 CPU @ 3.40GHz, RAM 16G;